 The thought here is that if it is small it will do no harm.
 Another rationale is that since human waste is biodegradable, then other biodegradable things such as food are fair game.
 Still another thought is that since toilet paper is paper, then other paper products such as paper towels can be flushed too.
 While this thinking seems to make sense, the truth is that sewers are designed only to handle human waste, toilet paper, and water.
 Anything else sent through it is an experiment that almost always causes problems.

-For more sewer line backup information, please contact Balkan Plumbing.
+For more sewer line backup information, please contact Balkan Sewer And Water Main.
 A knowledgeable representative is standing by to answer your questions or make an appointment to address your sewer line backup problems.